dtcenter/ufs-case-studies/docs/source/2017DenverPBL.rst

       Skew-T Log-P plot from observed and simulated sounding profiles.
 Indices including K-index and lapse rate are shown in the bottom.

+    * The two physics compsets, MRW_GFSv15p2 and MRW_GFSv16beta, underestimate the temperature inversion strength at 800 hPa with a warmer near surface temperature and a colder temperature at the top of inversion.

   .. group-tab:: GFS.v16.0.10

     .. figure:: images/2017DNR/2017101700_84z_DNR_16.0.10.vsObs_indices.png